stopdaydreaming/improved-spoon-portfolio-v3/README.md

 1. Click the "VIEW SITE" link at the bottom of this README

 ## Usage
-This code should be used for the purpose of creating/editing code for a typical portfolio website.
+This code should be used for the purpose of creating/editing code for a simple portfolio website.
 ![portfolio](./assets/images/screenshot.png)

 ## View Website